 Avoid obvious usernames, such as admin

 The default username in setup for an earlier versions of WordPress was “admin”, as a result users tend use admin as their default username for WordPress, sadly in the event of a brute-force attack, the person attacking will most likely try “admin” first, followed by some very obvious usernames like; administrator, team, etc.

-To prevent this create an username unique to the user, this will reduce the likelihood of a successful brute-force attack.
+To prevent this, create a username that is unique to the user, this will reduce the likelihood of a successful brute-force attack.
 Don’t worry if your current username is ‘admin’, just change it and assign all posts and pages to the new username, easy!

 Remove your user with ID “1”

 This isn’t a major security issue but hackers can use this as a vulnerability, in some cases it may actually aid the hacker, to fix this just create a new profile with the same privileges as the ID “1” and then delete that original ID, make sure you assign all pages and posts to the new user.

 Use a stronger password